 4th and 5th months you will be completing both borders.

-The 14th of every month a new download will be added and the previous months download will come down.
+On the 14th of every month a new download will be added and the previous months download will be removed.
 Yardage estimates are given on the supply sheet for the entire quilt in the first month.
-The yardage is also broken down just in case you would like to use specific colors for the 2 outside borders and the sashing shown in dark blue in the photo below.
+Separate estimates are also included for the sashing and the 2 borders.
 The supply sheet, the color layout sheets and the coloring sheet are not duplicated in the March thru June downloads.

 Before you print your download locate the size reference page.
 Print that page only.
 Make sure the line measures 1″ before printing the remaining file.
 This will save on paper and frustration.
 If it does not measure exactly 1″ you could still use the templates as long as the settings remain the same each additional month.